-After marketing, offline support managers are the second biggest expense driver for an OTA after marketing.
+After marketing, offline support managers are the second biggest expense driver for an OTA.
 While customer support through various channels is important, most routine tasks, such as ticket changes or queue management, can be automated.

 4. Integrate booking engines and third-party APIs

 Booking engines are travel agency software tools for making online reservations directly from a website.
 Existing within your website, they are integrated with website builders (such as WordPress), payment gateways, CRM systems, and can be connected to a wide range of services such as Mailchimp or Google Analytics.
 Besides acting as the back office, it allows users to check availability, make reservations, pay online, and receive a confirmation email.